 WFU prohibits travel to countries where the U.S. Department of State has Travel Advisories of Level 3 (Reconsider Travel) and Level 4 (Do Not Travel) unless prior approval has been obtained from the Center for Global Programs and Studies.
-A current list of travel warnings is available at www.travel.state.gov.
+A current list of travel advisories is available at www.travel.state.gov.
 Faculty, staff and students may submit a request to travel to a country with a designated Level 3 (Reconsider Travel) or Level 4 (Do Not Travel), but should be aware that such requests require additional time for review and that approval of such requests is never automatic.

 If you are a faculty or staff member and are leading a group of faculty or staff members abroad, please click here for more information.

 All faculty, staff, and students traveling internationally for Wake Forest University are required to purchase international insurance.
 Such international travel includes studying or teaching abroad; international research, conferences, or site visits; and any other international travel that directly pertains to Wake Forest University and/or which is funded by or through Wake Forest University, including external grant funds processed by Wake Forest.

 Wake Forest faculty and staff may choose either the GeoBlue international health insurance policy or iNext.
 The GeoBlue policy is called the GeoBlue Student Policy, but it is available for faculty and staff travelers as well.
 The GeoBlue policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
 While the GeoBlue policy is more expensive and must be purchased for each overseas trip, it covers 100% of reasonable medical expenses.
 It also includes political security and natural disaster evacuation services.
 Faculty and staff may obtain a printed copy of the policy description in the Center for Global Programs and Studies, 116 Reynolda Hall.

 Those faculty and staff who select iNext for their international insurance are asked to complete the iNext application and submit it to the Center for Global Programs and Studies, 116 Reynolda Hall.